monadplus/dotfiles/README.md

 All information here https://wiki.archlinux.org/index.php/SSH_keys

 I recommend using `keychain` (sudo pacman -S keychain) which reuses ssh-agents for all connections. `keychain` is configured in `.bashrc`/`.zshrc`

+### Font

+Fonts are installed at

+- system-wide `/usr/share/fonts/`
+- single user `~/.local/share/fonts/`

+Use `fc-list` to display all available fonts.

+Fonts can be installed from [pacman/AUR](https://wiki.archlinux.org/index.php/Fonts#Font_packages).
+Example:

+- `yay -S ttf-iosevka`

+A list of available fonts

 ### Text Editor